How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 // Get the bounding rectangle relative to the viewport const rect = document.querySelector('[data-testid="submit"]').getBoundingClientRect(); console.log(rect.x, rect.y, rect.width, rect.height); // Convert viewport coordinates to document coordinates const docX = rect.x + window.scrollX; const docY = rect.y + window.scrollY;

 Important: getBoundingClientRect() returns viewport-relative coordinates (like clientX), not global monitor coordinates.
 Selenium's ActionChains.move_by_offset and Playwright's mouse.click(x, y) also operate in viewport space.
+Do not feed coordinates from a fullscreen screen-coordinates tool into Selenium or Playwright — you must account for the browser's tab bar, address bar, and bookmarks bar offset.
+Use getBoundingClientRect() directly in the browser console instead.

 Method 2: Desktop Automation with Global Coordinates